Isabella Cannon Leadership Fellows

 Curricular Leadership Experiences

-As a cohort, the first-year Fellows enroll in Elon 101 and COR 110 courses together.
+As a cohort, the first-year Fellows are enrolled in Elon 101 together.
 Second-year Fellows will continue the academic component of the Fellows program with a 200-level Leadership course and a domestic travel experience during Winter Term.
 All Fellows are required to complete the Leadership Studies Minor and complete their cohorted academic experience with courses that support the completion of their common good (research and) change project.

 Co-Curricular Leadership Experiences

 The first-year Fellows collaborate with the Alamance Chamber of Commerce to facilitate Alamance Youth Leadership Academy (AYLA) workshops for middle school students throughout the year.
-The Fellows participate in the leadership education and development throughout all four years; the Center For Leadership workshops “Leadershops” are designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
-Additionally, each month, the Fellows attend a Fellows forum which brings together the four cohorts to hear from a leadership expert and for a discussion about a leadership topic.
+The Fellows participate in leadership education and development throughout all four years; the Center For Leadership facilitates workshops, or Leadershops, which are designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
+Additionally, each month, the Fellows attend a Fellows Forum which brings together the four cohorts to hear from a leadership expert and for a discussion about a leadership topic.